pa2si/tortuga/README.md

-v 0.18.7
+v 1.0.0

 What's new:

-- cms branch used to replace its content of main branch. so now main branch is the real main branch.
-- in github the default branch is updated to main branch, and as well in vercel the related branch is the main branch now.

-- padding for modal
+- release version for main branch and real domain
-- robots file ready for crawling!
+- added a : at contact me

 Done: